UoW-ATM/Mercury/docs/Modules.rst

 config file).
 The name chosen for this folder (e.g. XMAN) can then we used for adding it to the list of modules that are loaded at runtime.
 In general at least three files are required for a module:

-- a main description of the new roles, events, and roles, included in a file called exactly like the module's name (e.g. ``XMAN.py``).
+- a main description of the new roles, events, and agents, included in a file named as its module (e.g. ``XMAN.py``).
 - a toml file describing the changes that will be implemented by the simulator based on the previous file.
-This file need to be called "X.toml" where X is the name of the module (e.g. ``XMAN.toml``).
+This file needs to be called "X.toml" where X is the name of the module (e.g. ``XMAN.toml``).
-- a toml file including all the new parameters introduced by the module and their default value.
+- a toml file including all the new parameters introduced by the module and their default values.
 This file should be called "paras_X.toml" where X is the name of the module (e.g. ``paras_XMAN.toml``).

-The module can then be loaded by adding it to the list of modules used a in simulation, via the scenario parameter ``paras.modules.modules_to_load``, present in the scenario and case study parameter files.
-Note that choosing the modules from the CLI does not work at the moment, you need to change in the parameter in the file directly, or use the Mercury object programmatically and set the parameter for instance like this:
+The module can then be loaded by adding it to the list of modules used in a simulation, via the scenario parameter ``paras.modules.modules_to_load``, present in the scenario and case study parameter files.
+Note that choosing the modules from the CLI does not work at the moment, you need to insert the change via the parameter in the file directly, or use the Mercury object programmatically and set the parameter for instance like this:

 .. code:: python